 Puerto Madryn is somewhat remote, located along the Atlantic coast of Argentina almost exactly between the cities of Buenos Aires and Rio Gallegos.

-You can reach Puerto Madryn by either bus, driving yourself, or airplane.
+You can reach Puerto Madryn by either bus, driving yourself, or by airplane.

 There is a small airport in Puerto Madryn, but flights are not very common and only domestic.
-60 kilometers from Puerto Madryn is the town of Trelew where there is a larger international airport.
+60 kilometers (37 miles) from Puerto Madryn is the town of Trelew where there is a larger international airport.
 You can catch a bus from Trelew to Puerto Madryn.

 Bus travel is common in Argentina and very comfortable.
 In fact, this is what we did.
 We took a bus from Buenos Aires directly to Puerto Madryn.
 Then, we left Puerto Madryn on a bus to Rio Gallegos to continue our travels in Patagonia

 Tip: You can search for buses to Puerto Madryn on Bus Bud.
 This website shows you all of the companies operating your desired route as well as the price.
 You can book securely online and even pick your seat!

-Argentina is also a great country to travel with a rental car!
+Argentina is also a great country to travel to with a rental car!
 We actually rented a car in Patagonia on our most recent visit and loved every minute of it!
 Plus, rental cars are cheaper than you probably think.
 Use the website Discover Cars to search for an awesome deal on a car rental in both Argentina and Chile.